lgatto/TeachingMaterial/missing/README.md

 ```
 ## - - - Processing information - - -
-## Subset [689,16][301,16] Wed Oct 19 08:23:12 2016
+## Subset [689,16][301,16] Wed Oct 19 20:40:12 2016
-## Removed features with more than 0 NAs: Wed Oct 19 08:23:12 2016
+## Removed features with more than 0 NAs: Wed Oct 19 20:40:12 2016
-## Dropped featureData's levels Wed Oct 19 08:23:12 2016
+## Dropped featureData's levels Wed Oct 19 20:40:12 2016
 ##  MSnbase version: 1.15.6
 ```

 ## Identification transfer

 Identification transfer between acquisitions (label-free): if a feature was not acquired in MS2 in one replicate, it is possible to find the ion in MS space based on the M/Z and retention time coordinates of the same ion in a replicate where it was identified.
-(An example of this is implemented in the *[synapter](http://bioconductor.org/packages/synapter)* package).
+(An example of this is implemented in the Bioconductor *[synapter](http://bioconductor.org/packages/synapter)* package for Synapt MSe DIA data).

 ![Identification transfer](../img/Fig6-EMRTmatching.png)

 ## Imputation

+From *Accounting for the Multiple Natures of Missing Values in Label-Free Quantitative Proteomics Data Sets to Compare Imputation Strategies* (reference below):

 > Missing values are a genuine issue in label-free quantitative
 > proteomics.
 Recent works have surveyed the different statistical